Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means not to assume that something will happen before it actually does.
-The phrase is figurative, as it doesn’t literally suggest counting eggs or chickens, but rather refers to anticipating or making plans before outcomes are certain.
+The idiom is figurative, as it doesn’t literally suggest counting eggs or chickens, but rather refers to anticipating or making plans before outcomes are certain.

 Origin: